How to Fix WordPress Custom Post Type 404 Errors & URL Conflicts

 Use a Code Snippet to Remove CPT Slugs

-If you prefer not to install any plugins, you can use a simple code snippet to remove the rewrite base from custom post type URLs without altering any existing rewrite rules.
+If you prefer not to install a plugin, a code snippet can remove the rewrite base from custom post type URLs without breaking existing rewrite rules.

 The simplest way to make this code work is to add the code snippet directly to your theme's functions.php file.